a podcast for stories + practices

 find all our episodes + practices wherever you listen:

 donate to support our mission

-Our work is run 100% by volunteers, and your support covers the costs of bringing this resource to those who need it most.
+Our work is run by a small staff & a huge team of volunteers.
+Your support helps us bring this resource to those who need it most, for free.

 what we're up to

 These are times of extreme amplification -- of climate violence, white supremacy, patriarchy, political corruption, capitalism, xenophobia, anti-LGBTQ hate, and more.
 Our lives depend on our ability to make significant, urgent, dramatic change in our society.